 Bobby used scallions to top his recipe off.
 I didn’t have any but what I did have was garden fresh cilantro that my mom and dad brought me.
 Garden fresh herbs lasts MUCH longer than store bought once they have been cut.
 I have had that cilantro almost 2 weeks now and its not even started to turn.
 Of course, the cilantro is what added the boost for me with this dish because I love it so much. 🙂

-1 lb ground beef
+- 1 lb ground beef

-1 -15oz can refried beans (I use fat free)
+- 1 -15oz can fat-free refried beans

-1 cup salsa (I use a thick and chunky salsa)
+- 1 cup thick and chunky salsa

-2 cups taco flavored shredded cheese (or your favorite cheese, most any cheese will work here)
+- 2 cups taco flavored shredded cheese

-1/2 cup sliced black olives
+- 1/2 cup sliced black olives

-1/2 cup diced tomatoes
+- 1/2 cup diced tomatoes

-chopped fresh cilantro - LOTS of it 🙂
+- chopped fresh cilantro - LOTS of it 🙂

-Heat refried beans until warm.
+- Heat refried beans until warm.
 Stir in salsa and 1 cup of cheese.
 Set aside.

-Bake at 375 for about 15 minutes, or until cheese is melted and casserole is heated through. (mixture will still be warm when you assemble, so it is likely you will have a hot casserole once the cheese is melted anyway!).
+- Bake at 375 for about 15 minutes, or until cheese is melted and casserole is heated through. (mixture will still be warm when you assemble, so it is likely you will have a hot casserole once the cheese is melted anyway!).